Leximin order: In flow networks

+In game theory

+One kind of a solution to a cooperative game is the payoff-vector that minimizes the leximin vector of excess-values of coalitions, among all payoff-vectors that are efficient and individually-rational.
+This solution is called the nucleolus.

 Representation

 A representation of an ordering on a set of vectors is a function f that assigns a single number to each vector, such that the ordering between the numbers is identical to the ordering between the vectors.
 That is, f(x) ≥ f(y) iff x is larger than y by that ordering.
 When the number of possible vectors is countable (e.g. when all vectors are integral and bounded), the leximin order can be represented by various functions, for example: